romanpitatelev/go-fiber-crm/README.md

 - GET /api/v1/lead/:id: Retrieve a specific lead by ID.
 - POST /api/v1/lead: Create a new lead.
 - DELETE /api/v1/lead/:id: Delete an existing lead.

+### Database

+The application uses an SQLite database to store lead information.
+The database file leads.db will be created in the project directory when you run the application.
+The database schema will be automatically migrated upon starting the application.